Connor Wong Player Props: Red Sox vs. Angels

-After going 0-for-1 in his last game, Connor Wong and the Boston Red Sox face the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 4:10 PM ET on Saturday.
+After going 2-for-3 with a double in his last game, Connor Wong and the Boston Red Sox face the Los Angeles Angels (who will start Reid Detmers) at 1:35 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-1) against the Angels.
+He had two hits (going 2-for-3 with a double) in his last game against the Angels.

 Connor Wong Game Info & Props vs. the Angels